Pedal piano: History

 On September 13, 2011 Italian pianist Roberto Prosseda presented the modern premiere of the Concerto for pedal piano and orchestra by Charles Gounod with Orchestra Toscanini di Parma conducted by Jan Latham Koenig.

 On April 27, 2012, the Pinchi Pedalpiano System, designed by Claudio Pinchi and Roberto Prosseda, and built by the organ building enterprise Fratelli Pinchi Ars Organi, (Note: The Fratelli Pinchi are siblings Andrea, Claudio and Barbara Pinchi.
 As of June 2013 the website of Fratelli Pinchi Ars Organi does not provide any information regarding the Pinchi Pedalpiano System.) was presented in a public performance by Roberto Prosseda.
 It is a pedalboard which works with any two standard 88-key grand pianos.
-(Note: The Pinchi system does not fit pianos with extended keyboards, like the Bösendorfer or the Stuart & Sons, which have keys going down to F0 or C0.)
+(Note: The Pinchi system does not fit pianos with extended keyboards, like the Bösendorfer or the Stuart & Sons, which have keys going down to F_{0} or C_{0}.)
 The Pinchi pedalboard has 37 pedals (from A to A three octaves up), but has a total range of five octaves, thanks to its 61 wooden "fingers", some of which can be seen in the adjacent picture, (Note: Actually in the picture only the row of 25 chromatic "fingers" which play the 25 black keys of the 5 octaves can be fully seen.
-Of the row of 36 diatonic "fingers" which play the 36 white keys of those 5 octaves and which is positioned underneath the row of chromatic "fingers" only the highest three "fingers" can be seen.) and which operate the lower 61 keys (A0 to A5) of the lower piano.
+Of the row of 36 diatonic "fingers" which play the 36 white keys of those 5 octaves and which is positioned underneath the row of chromatic "fingers" only the highest three "fingers" can be seen.) and which operate the lower 61 keys (A_{0} to A_{5}) of the lower piano.
 These "fingers" are mapped to the 37 note pedalboard in three independent stops of three octaves each (Note: That is, one can play any combination of those stops.
-Besides the individual stops 16', 8', and 4', one can double in octaves with 16' + 8' and 8' + 4', double in fifteenths (double octaves) with 16' + 4', and treble in octaves with 16' + 8' + 4') (A0-A3 for 16', A1-A4 for 8', and A2-A5 for 4').
+Besides the individual stops 16′, 8′, and 4′, one can double in octaves with 16′ + 8′ and 8′ + 4′, double in fifteenths (double octaves) with 16′ + 4′, and treble in octaves with 16′ + 8′ + 4′) (A_{0}–A_{3} for 16′, A_{1}–A_{4} for 8′, and A_{2}–A_{5} for 4′).

 Performers

 In recent years, performance of works for the pedal piano on that instrument, as opposed to on organ, has increased.
 Recent performers on the pedal piano include the American organist and pianist Dana Robinson, Jean Dubé, Olivier Latry, the American organist Peter Sykes, the German organist Martin Schmeding, the Slovenian organist and harpsichordist Dalibor Miklavčič, the American pianist John Khouri, Jean Guillou, Cameron Carpenter, and Roberto Prosseda.

-Mark Whitty of Australia built his own electric piano with 15 bass pedals in 1980.
-In the 1990s, he converted it for MIDI, controlling a Roland piano module running into a Yamaha 200w p/ch stereo mixer amplifier, with the keyboard panned left and right and the pedals panned center.